 Our favorite simple watch face: Numerals Duo

-This ability to change the color makes it really easy to match the face to your watch strap, or your outfit.
+This ability to change the color makes it easy to match the face to your watch strap, or your outfit.
 We love the Numerals Duo watch face because it’s simple, good-looking, and quickly personalized.

 Our favorite all-rounder: California

-It was introduced with WatchOS 6 and it can be as packed with data, or as minimal as you like.
+The California was introduced with WatchOS 6.0 and it can be as packed with data, or as minimal as you like.
 The complications are also completely customizable, so it’s your choice what you’d like each to show, or if you’d prefer to turn them off completely.
 The time display can be altered too for shape and numeral design, and take a look at the complication running round the dial in our example photo: It shows the Apple Watch’s new Noise app.
 Apps with their own complications can be assigned a space too.
 It takes a while to design the right one for you, and get the positioning right, but it’s worth it.